Challenging Questions People Ask

 My prayer is that from this lesson, you'll come to see that (1) angels and man were created as separate and distinctly different creatures, and (2) that while physical death robs us of this body, we do not die. instead, we are either carried to heaven, paradise, or the bosom of Abraham (depending on which scripture you read) by angels, or we die alone and go immediately to Hades to await the final judgment.

-Heaven is a terrific place, but it doesn't need us playing harps and sitting on clouds.
+Heaven is a terrific place, but it doesn’t require us playing harps and sitting on clouds.
 The new heaven and new earth that Christ is creating for us to live and work in is beyond description.
 Now all we need to do is get the gospel out to the world before this age ends and final judgment comes to man.

 In Christ,